-Pruning lucky bamboo plants (Dracaena sanderiana) is necessary when the sprouts grow too tall and leaves die.
-Knowing how to cut a bamboo plant and propogate it from the trimmings is a valuable skill if you have these plants in your home or office.
+When lucky bamboo is too tall, it's necessary to cut back the sprouts grow too tall and dying leaves.
+Knowing how to trim lucky bamboo or cutting a lucky bamboo stalk in half to propagate it from the trimmings is a valuable skill if you have these plants in your home or office.

 How to Trim Lucky Bamboo Plants